timwhitlock/php-varnish/README.md

-# php-varnish
+# NO LONGER MAINTAINED

+---

-PHP tools for working with Varnish reverse proxy cache.
+## PHP tools for working with Varnish reverse proxy cache.

 * Authors: [Tim Whitlock](http://twitter.com/timwhitlock)
 * See [varnish-cache.org](http://varnish-cache.org/) for information about Varnish